 The zipline over The Eden Project’s biodome in Cornwall is England’s longest and fastest zip wire, covering 660 metres and travelling at speeds of up to 60mph.
 At its highest point, it’s 100 metres high as you fly face down Superman-style.
 It costs £38 or you can buy a combination ticket and do a variety of adrenaline-inducing activities also available on the site.

 The Eden Project in Cornwall is located just a few miles from St Austell railway station, which is on the mainline from London Paddington.
 You don’t have to pay entry into the Eden Project to go on the zipline or any of the other activities offered by Hangloose Adventure, although we highly recommend you visit there too.

 If I could go back to any of the ziplines I’ve tried around the world this one would win hands down.
 I particularly loved that you are lying face down (rather than sitting).
 It really feels like you are flying over the domes and treetops.
 I’d love to go back one day and do it again. // Kathryn from Travel With Kat

 Located in North Wales, Zip World Velocity 2 is known as the fastest zipline in the world, making it an essential bucket list item!
-It’s 1,555 metres long and can go over 100 mph, which is way more than any other ziplines.
+It’s 1,555 metres long and can go over 100 mph, which is way more than any other zipline.

 Tickets can easily be bought online on the official website of Zip World.
-Make sure to book well in advance as they can sell out weeks in advance (especially weekends).
+Make sure to book well in advance as they can sell out weeks in advance (especially on weekends).